MicrosoftDocs/winrt-api/windows.devices.display/displaymonitor_displayname.md

 Gets a friendly name for the device suitable for display to a user.

 ## -property-value
-A friendly name for the device suitable for display to a user.
+A friendly name for the device suitable for display to a user if known, otherwise `null`.

 ## -remarks